Forzzle/Point-Of-Concept/README.md

 Travel service, support program, cost, outdoor activity, travel, mobility, visually impaired, app development, user experience

 ### Summary
-#### Inquiry on Planning a Travel Service for the Visually Impaired
+#### 1) Travel Preparation and Preferences of Visually Impaired Individuals
-Contacted the Korea Blind Welfare Center to plan a travel service for the visually impaired.
+- Recently, visually impaired travelers have been preparing for trips using standards similar to those of non-disabled individuals.
-Aimed to identify travel-related challenges and inconveniences specific to visually impaired individuals, unlike general travel.
+- They consider general factors like schedule, destination, and meals rather than having separate limitations.
-Gathered information on priorities when visually impaired people travel (mobility obstacles, schedules, locations, meals, etc.).
+- However, difficulties in mobility still exist, making the presence of a companion very important.

-#### Operation of Support Programs
+#### 2) Companion Support and the Role of Welfare Centers
-Considering mobility challenges, programs offer companion support or volunteer matching.
+- During outdoor activities organized by the welfare center, assigning one volunteer per visually impaired participant is often not feasible.
-Costs related to volunteer matching are either covered by the program budget or borne individually.
+- The center recruits volunteers separately or encourages participants to bring family members or personal care assistants.
-Various opportunities and considerations for visually impaired individuals were discussed.
+- The biggest challenge in actual operations is securing sufficient manpower.

-#### Challenges in Outdoor Activities and Solutions
+#### 3) Experiential Content and Sensory Elements
-Outdoor activities require at least one caregiver per visually impaired individual.
-It is important to confirm whether family accompanies the trip or activity supporters are available.
+- While experiential activities were previously considered the most preferred, visually impaired individuals today are open to a wider range of experiences.
-Securing personnel is the greatest difficulty, while location and cost are secondary concerns.
+- Scenery and landscapes can be indirectly enjoyed through verbal descriptions provided by companions.
-Visually impaired individuals prefer experience-based travel and can enjoy activities through verbal descriptions from companions.
+- Vivid verbal explanations play a crucial role in enhancing the overall travel experience.

-#### Travel Difficulties and the Importance of Mobility
+#### 4) Travel Challenges and Information Accessibility
-Mobility was mentioned as the biggest challenge during travel.
+- The biggest difficulty during travel is “mobility,” which is directly tied to the presence of a travel companion.
-Traveling alone is difficult even when reaching the information desk due to distance and lack of guidance at destinations.
+- Some individuals can travel alone, but they need to be comfortable with asking for help from those around them.
-It was assumed that those who wish to travel alone may not feel uncomfortable asking for help from others.
+- Tourism support programs for the visually impaired offered by certain municipalities (e.g., Suwon, Gyeongju) are not well known due to a lack of accessible information.

-#### Analysis of Support Programs and App Status
+- Since visually impaired individuals often have limited access to information, active promotion by organizing institutions is essential.

-Tourism support programs for the visually impaired are underway in cities like Suwon and Gyeongju, but lack of accessible information leads to low usage.
+#### 5) Feedback on Apps and Services for the Visually Impaired
-Apps for the visually impaired lack user-friendliness and may cause inconvenience.
+- Although there are many apps designed specifically for visually impaired users, actual usability varies widely depending on the individual.
-Emphasized the need for proactive promotion by program organizers due to limited information channels.
+- The main issues are less about the app functionality itself and more about lack of user-friendliness and overly complex UI design.

-#### Feedback on App Development and User Experience Improvement
+### Conclusion and Implications
-Identified the need to address user discomfort with existing apps.
+- Travel for the visually impaired has become more accessible than in the past, but support in terms of human resources and information remains a critical issue.
-Collected information through direct interviews with visually impaired users.
+- Rather than the disability itself, factors like information accessibility, availability of companions, and mobility assistance determine the quality of the travel experience.
-Suggested additional visits and field studies at the Busan Blind Welfare Center.
+- Future service planning should go beyond visual content and consider incorporating descriptive interfaces, experiential substitutes, and information curation features.

 ## Phone Interview with the Korea Blind Association